 Providing Wireless Communications Solutions in Iowa and Nebraska For Over 70 Years

-We will be glad to help you with all FCC Licensing requirements.
+Electronic Engineering will be glad to help you with all FCC Licensing requirements.
 We’ve been managing licenses like yours for many years.
-We can take care of all your FCC Licensing, even if you didn’t purchase your radios through us.
+We can take care of all your FCC Licensing requirements, even if you didn’t purchase your radios through us.

 If you get a notice from the FCC or a licensing company, simply forward the notice to us and we’ll let you know if any action is required.
 Often, FCC notices are just reminding you of an upcoming deadline.
 Be sure to forward to us any notice from the FCC regarding your FCC license.
 You will receive other notices regarding your FCC license, usually from licensing companies.
 They are trying to solicit your FCC licensing business.
 Send us those notices too, and we will let you know if a response is necessary.